AndreaSottana/deep_learning_models/README.md

 Translation tasks

-:white_check_mark: **BERT for Question Answering Fine Tuning**: full code to fine tune a base BERT model from `transformers.BertForQuestionAnswering` (i.e. a general, not-task-specific pre-trained BERT model) for question answering tasks using the well-known
+:white_check_mark: **BERT for Question Answering Fine Tuning**: full code to fine tune a base BERT model for question answering tasks using the well-known
-<a target="_blank" href="https://rajpurkar.github.io/SQuAD-explorer/">SQuAD v1.1 dataset</a>.
-The code includes all the
+<a target="_blank" href="https://rajpurkar.github.io/SQuAD-explorer/">SQuAD v1.1 dataset</a>, starting from a
+`transformers.BertForQuestionAnswering` model (i.e. a general, non task-specific pre-trained BERT model).
-data pre-processing steps, the training (fine-tuning) and validation of the model, as well as the scores calculations based on the predictions on a test set.
+The code includes all the data pre-processing steps, the training (fine-tuning) and validation of the model, as well as the scores calculations based on the predictions on a test set.
 The code provides both CPU and cuda (GPU) support, and a final chat-bot interface to answer questions given a context and the trained model.